Head Coach, Rhode Island (2013-present)

 Assistant Coach, Rhode Island (2003-07)

-Gareth Elliott enters his fourth season as the head coach of the Rhode Island men's soccer program in 2016.
+Gareth Elliott enters his fifth season as the head coach of the Rhode Island men's soccer program in 2017.
 Elliott - who previously led the Rams to the NCAA tournament as both a player and an assistant coach - returned to Kingston in 2013, after spending five years as the head coach at Siena College.

 In five seasons at Siena, Elliott turned in the best winning percentage of any coach in program history as he guided the Saints to an overall record of 42-40-9 (.511) and a 24-14-5 (.616) mark in the Metro Atlantic Athletic Conference (MAAC).
 He also mentored the first three student-athletes in program history who went on to play professionally.

 The 2012 MAAC Coach of the Year, Elliott guided Siena to a 6-1 conference record in 2012 - the Saints' highest ever winning percentage (.857) in league play.
 Siena also had four players named to the All-Conference squad - including 2012 Offensive Player of the Year Sindre Ek - as well as three All-Rookie selections.
 Additionally, captains Jannis Opalka and James Beeston were two of just 28 Division I student-athletes named to the NSCAA's Scholar All-America Team.

 During his time in Loudonville, Elliott’s teams had tremendous success in the classroom.
 In 2012, Siena earned an NSCAA Team Academic Award after posting the 12th highest team GPA amongst all Division I program (3.38) and set a program record with 10 student-athletes being named to the MAAC All-Academic Team.
 Last year, Opalka became the first student-athlete in program history to be named one of just 30 candidates for the prestigious Lowe’s Senior CLASS Award.

 In 2011, Elliott guided Siena to the program's first-ever wins over nationally-ranked opponents, defeating No. 15 Ohio State (1-0) and No. 16 Iona (1-0).
 That year, the Saint's defense finished the season ranked 34th in the country, allowing just 0.89 goals per game.